JinmengRao/Geospatial-Data-Processing-System/README.md

 # Geospatial-Data-Processing-System

 ## Introduction
-Massive multi-source heterogeneous geospatial data produced and collected, including Digital Orthophoto Map(DOM), Digital Elevation Model(DEM), Spatio-temporal Thematic Data(STD) and 3D Building Model Data(BMD), need a highly effective method to automate data quality inspection process.
-In this project, a data quality inspection system, consisting of 4 functional modules and 11 task units, was developed.
-Currently, the system has been put into use, significantly reducing the workload.
+Massive multi-source heterogeneous geospatial data produced and collected, including Digital Orthophoto Map (DOM), Digital Elevation Model (DEM), Spatio-temporal Thematic Data (STD), and 3D Building Model Data (BMD), need an efficient method to automate the data quality check process.
+In this project, a data quality check system, consisting of 4 functional modules and 11 task units, was developed.
+Currently, the system has been put into use by a geomatic center in China, significantly reducing the workload.

 ![](http://www.jinmengrao.com/gdp/img/GDP-2.jpg)

 Specifically, for DOM and DEM data, we designed and implemented several efficient algorithms to detect or remove outlier area(e.g. black or white collars, inner or outer irregular outlier area) or merging error area(e.g. cracked, misaligned area), and to check their metadata and locations.
-For STD data, we apply regular expression, fuzzy matching and some other methods to analyze and process their locations and attributes.
+For STD data, we apply regular expression, fuzzy matching, and some other methods to analyze and process their locations and attributes.
 For BMD data, we check their location accuracy and textures by automatically parsing the model data and mapping their coordinates into geographic coordinate systems(e.g. WGS84, CGCS2000).

 ![](http://www.jinmengrao.com/gdp/img/GDP-3.jpg)